capitalch/trace/tracking.md

 # Trace mobile
                                                                                                 1. Login should not allow blank values
-2. Connection error to show when server not available

                                                                                                 3. When next button clicked then company name is not shown in dashboard app bar
                                                                                                 1. snack bar
                                                                                                 2. local storage